2011 Florence shootings

 On 13 December 2011, an armed attack occurred in Florence.
-Two market traders from Senegal, 40-year-old Samb Modou, and 54-year-old Diop Mor, were killed by Gianluca Casseri, who wounded three other Senegalese traders in another market.
+Two male market traders from Senegal, 40-year-old Samb Modou, and 54-year-old Diop Mor, were killed by Gianluca Casseri, who wounded three other Senegalese traders in another market.
 According to Florentine prosecutor Giuseppe Quattrocchi, the killer shot himself dead as he was approached by police in a car park.
 The attack was racially motivated according to authorities.

-The attack occurred during the 2011 Liège attack, which started on the same day, at the same hour.
+The attack occurred on the same day and at the same hour as the 2011 Liège attack.
+There is no evidence the two shootings were coordinated.

 Timeline

 The first shootings were at the Piazza Dalmazia market on Tuesday morning, where two market traders were shot dead and one injured.
 The killer then fled in a car and wounded two more vendors at the San Lorenzo later that day.
 He shot himself when confronted by armed police.

 Response to shootings

-After the shootings some people protested, marching to the Prefects' office, demanding justice and a representative met the prefect.
-Some Senegalese met in the Duomo square to pray.
+Protests took place after the shootings, with people marching to the Prefects' office, demanding justice.
+A leader of the protest met with the Prefect.
+Some Senegalese gathered in the Piazza del Duomo to pray.

-CasaPound, an Italian far-right and neo-fascist group, described him as a sympathiser but not a member.
+CasaPound, an Italian far-right and neo-fascist group, described Casseri as a sympathiser but not a member.